-Dates of relevance to the company's regular financial reporting activities have been summarized in the financial calendar published at www.hornbach-group.com.
-Alongside this regular reporting, any information arising at HORNBACH HOLDING AG which is not publicly known and which is likely to influence the company's share price significantly is published in the form of ad-hoc announcements.
+Dates of relevance to the company's regular financial reporting activities have been summarized in the financial calendar published on the internet communications platform of the HORNBACH Group at www.hornbach-group.com.
+Alongside this regular reporting, any information arising at HORNBACH-Baumarkt-AG which is not publicly known and which is likely to influence the company's share price significantly is published in the form of ad-hoc announcements.